52 Homesteading Skills in One Year: Project #15: Convert a stall into a chicken coop

 Now you are probably wondering why I am recounting this story.
 A few weeks ago a family of farmers moved next door after their house suffered severe fire damage.
 They needed a temporary place to keep their donkeys and chickens and we have a barn.

 Although our dairy barn (actually two barns spanning a length of 200 feet) is huge, it is not set up for any animals other than cows.
 So we had to come up with a quick and easy solution to convert an existing stall into a functional and safe home for both the chickens and their two, oh-so-very-cute miniature donkeys.

 A million easy steps to convert a stall into a chicken coop

 Step 1- Install roosts

 One important item that our stalls did not have were roosts.
 As I illustrated in the above story chickens like to sleep high off the ground.

 Surprisingly, the chickens were not fazed by the lack of traditional sleeping arrangements.
 They took matters into their own chicken feet and roosted along the old feeding troughs.
 Bonus – the poop goes into the trough making clean-up a little easier.

-But if your structure does not have a feeding trough, you can simply install 2x4s or tree branches which, as you may have guessed, are perfectly shaped for bird feet.
-It is recommended to allow a minimum of 8 inches roosting space per hen.
+But if your stall does not have a feeding trough, you can simply install 2x4s or tree branches which, as you may have guessed, are perfectly shaped for bird feet.
+It is recommended to allow a minimum of 8 inches of roosting space per hen.